How to Soak Plain Oats

 More on this to come.
 But you can be sure that I've been a busy little beaver planning the patch.

-Let the homesteading, and oat soaking, begin!
+Let the homesteading and oat soaking begin!

 To make granola.
 And cookies.
 And other deliciousness.

-- Filtered water
+Filtered water

-- Yogurt (lemon juice, whey, or apple cider vinegar)
+Yogurt, lemon juice, whey, or apple cider vinegar

-- Add desired amount of oats to a large mixing bowl.
+Add the desired amount of oats to a large mixing bowl.
 Add a cup of filtered water and stir to combine.
 If needed, add another cup and stir again.
 We do not want the oats completely submerged in water.
 The idea is simply to wet the oats until they are all slightly damp.
 Stir a little bit of water in at a time until you’ve reached the desired wetness.

-- Add in 1 tablespoon of yogurt, lemon juice, whey, or vinegar for every cup of oats that was added to the bowl.
+Add in 1 tablespoon of yogurt, lemon juice, whey, or vinegar for every cup of oats that was added to the bowl.
 Mix to combine.

-- Cover the oats and allow them to soak for 24 hours.
+Cover the oats and allow them to soak for 24 hours.

-- Once they’re dry, the oats can be stored as normal until they are used.
+Once they’re dry, the oats can be stored as normal until they are used.